yunfanY-bot/flight-search/GOALS.md

 SPFS Traversal

---Given a starting place, we either traverse all or don't traverse.
+--Given a starting place, we either traverse all or don't traverse and return a vector containing all traversed airports.

 ## Shortest Path Algorithms